digitalernachschub/rst-language-server/README.rst

 .. image:: https://raw.githubusercontent.com/digitalernachschub/rst-language-server/a4c81b4805d8ea913042c82e73eb8bae56e88c58/assets/autocomplete_title_adornments.webp

+Sections reported as symbols in the editor outline

 Installation
 ============
 RST Language Server is available as a package on PyPI and can be installed via `pip`: